ErikSkinnari/SpotifyCLI/README.md

 1. Add github-packages to your nuget-sources, because a dependency of this project is [my CLI library](https://github.com/Drawserqzez/CLI/)
 2. Start coding :)

+## Feature suggestions
+If there's a feature you'd like to see, please create an issue for it and I'll look it over :)
+Alternatively, you could try to make it yourself and create a pr :D

 ## Running the app after publishing
 You'll wanna put the exe in the PATH someplace, and maybe change the name of the .exe to something shorter.